Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 # Evolutionary Computation (EC)

+In this page, we try our best to provide a (relatively complete) reference list for the **original/seminal/landmark/survey/review** papers in the EC field, in order to help better understand them (especially for newcomers).
+However, owing to the uncountable paper amount (which keeps growing every day), we must select some of *limited* representative works (how to select is a non-trivial work, depending on our *possibly biased* experience).

+Since there are still other worth-citing papers missed here, we expect to continue to add them in the future if you report them via [Issues](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/issues) and [Pull requests](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/pulls).

+## Popular Nature/Science Reviews

 * Miikkulainen, R. and Forrest, S., 2021.
 A biological perspective on evolutionary computation.
 Nature Machine Intelligence, 3(1), pp.9-15.

 * Eiben, A.E. and Smith, J., 2015.
 From evolutionary computation to the evolution of things.
 Nature, 521(7553), pp.476-482.